potatomat0/twins/Documents/Twins - Documents.md

 - Routing style: current standard expo routing
 - backend: google cloud + firebase
 - model type: tensorflow lite

+### UI primitives & system behaviors

+- NotificationModal: reusable, compact modal for system messages and guidance.
+Used in the questionnaire to inform users at question 50 that all questions must be answered before viewing results.
+Optimizes text space and keeps context without full-screen takeovers.
+- KeyboardDismissable: wrapper that dismisses the virtual keyboard when tapping outside input areas (no haptics on dismiss).
+- Haptics: powered by Expo Haptics; generally minimal/subtle.
+A single subtle selection cue fires only when the final unanswered item is completed.

 ## Development note